Bio

 Heckle Amnesty / Crowd Work

 Heckle Amnesty clips are basically Jimmy giving away the improvised material that only happens at that specific show.
 He’s written and tested a full comedy show – but inserts a bit of play time, with his audience.
+This is something he’s been doing for 20+ years – it’s just that he’d never filmed it before.

-The Crowd Work clips are published on his YouTube channels and also across his other social media accounts (the full list of all his accounts & channels are on this Menu page).
+The crowd work clips are published on his YouTube channels and also across his other social media accounts (the full list of all his accounts & channels are on this Menu page).
 And, for people that prefer audio-only giggles, these recordings are also available on the Crowd Work podcast (here).

 However, in the hands of a pro, like Jimmy, it’s a showcase for how fast he can think on his feet – and also shows that he can laugh at himself when the joke is on him.
+Some lucky hecklers get a clap and a “no notes” from the man himself.

 Wise Words in amongst the d*ck jokes!